The simpliest way to look at your body, at least in terms of fitness, is that it is a machine.

 More than once my fitness students have heard me say, “Be good to your body.
 It’s the only one you’re going to get.”

-It's taken me awhile to learn this lesson.
-I was never "athletic".
-A natural artist and theatre bum, I joined the freshman track team in high school for something different, only to quit after a month because it conflicted with the musical's rehearsal schedule.
+It’s taken me awhile to learn this lesson.
+I was never “athletic”.
+A natural artist and theatre bum, I joined the freshman track team in high school for something different, only to quit after a month because it conflicted with the musical’s rehearsal schedule.
 That was my last venture in being active until my last year of college.
-All of a sudden I found myself in the swing dancing club, taking kickboxing classes and walking several miles a day.
+To reduce stress, I found myself in the swing dancing club, taking kickboxing classes, and walking several miles a day.

 After graduation I got a full-time art job and went out dancing almost every night.
 Quickly I dropped to my lowest weight.
 This was great, but unrealistic.
 Soon came along a boyfriend, longer work hours, less dancing and 30+ pounds.
 There was a lot of denial and excuses.
 “I can’t believe these pants shrunk!
 I must have used hot water.”

 Unwilling to buy an entirely new wardrobe, I took a hard look in the mirror and recalled some key pieces of advice I had heard at a college seminar about wellness that I want to share with you.

 What does that mean?
 It’s simple.
 If “it” is in your home, you’re going to eat “it”.
 You bought “it” for that purpose and if “it” is there, you’re going to pick “it” over something like an apple.